-- o I will not cheat on exams, quizzes, projects, or any other assignments. - o I will not plagiarize.
-My work will be my own. - I will not share test questions or answers. - o I will follow the policies, principles, rules, and guidelines of the college with respect to academic integrity. - I will not post program materials anywhere on the internet.
+- I will not cheat on exams, quizzes, projects, or any other assignments. - I will not plagiarize.
+My work will be my own. - I will not share test questions or answers. - I will follow the policies, principles, rules, and guidelines of the college with respect to academic integrity. - I will not post program materials anywhere on the internet.
 I understand that program materials, including assignments, quizzes, exams, Power Points, and study guides are the property of the NWFSC MLT program and that posting these materials, with or without answers, constitutes cheating.

-I understand that any academic integrity violation may result in immediate dismissal from the MLT program and/or the college.
+I understand that any academic integrity violation may result in immediate dismissal from the MLT program and may also result in any other consequence available to the College, up to and including expulsion.